On this page:

 The Residential Efficiency Scorecard rates your home's energy use and comfort, and provides tailored recommendations for improvements.

-Looking to improve the energy efficiency of your new home?
-Consider building your new home to 7 energy efficiency stars.
+From 1 May 2024 7 energy efficiency stars standards are mandatory for new home construction.
 This will reduce greenhouse gas emissions, make your home more energy efficient, more comfortable to live in and cheaper to heat and cool.

 Stay ahead of energy prices